ASSAULT & BATTERY

-Also a misdemeanor, aggravated assault is the assault against another person that includes a dangerous weapon, such as threatening to attack someone with a harmful instrument, liquid, or substance in a way that may result in death or serious physical injury.
-Aggravated assault penalties may include imprisonment of up to six months, a fine of up to $1,000, or both.
+Also a misdemeanor, aggravated assault is defined as the assault against another person that includes a dangerous weapon, such as threatening to attack someone with a harmful instrument, liquid, or substance in a way that may result in death or serious physical harm.

 What is Felony Assault?

 Felony assault is an assault that involves a firearm and results, as you might have guessed, in a felony.
 Felony assault can also include the intent to injure a victim by way of adding a dangerous substance to food, drink, or medicine.
-This specific crime carries a fine of up to $1,000 or two years in prison with or without hard labor, or potentially both.
+Other acts of felony assault include:

 - Vehicular assault against a law enforcement officer who is in performance of his or her duties.